 When considering CIS ratings, the location of the bulk of the average scores for each course should be used to represent the faculty member's CIS ratings.
 In this way, scores that are outliers for the faculty member will not affect the overall rating for the 3-year period.
-Also, faculty can make notations on their grid regarding CIS scores that are outside their typical CIS range.
+Faculty can make notations on their CV regarding CIS scores that are outside their typical CIS range and for innovative teaching activities.